Qiskit/platypus/README.md

 > [!IMPORTANT]
-> This repository and its content has been superseded by [IBM Quantum
+> This repository and its content have been superseded by [IBM Quantum
 > Learning](https://learning.quantum.ibm.com).
 These source files are
 > no longer maintained and may contain errors.
-We are not accepting any
+Contributions to this repo are no
-> contributions.
+> longer accepted.

 # platypus
 This repository is home of the new [Qiskit Textbook](https://qiskit.org/learn/).